xtendui/xtendui/src/gatsby/markdown/components/addons/listing/infinite-scroll.md

 Use this code to create a **infinite scroll**.

+Set a `options.get` variable for a **get request on current url** for more items, and remember also to set `options.max` number of pages.

-Navigate pages by opening [this demo on a new page](https://xtendui.com/iframe/components/addons/infinite-scroll).
+Check advanced feature [open this demo on a new page](/iframe/components/addons/infinite-scroll).
 You can see on page refresh and browser navigation that **the page is retained**.

 <demo>
   <div class="gatsby_demo_item toggle" data-iframe="iframe/components/addons/infinite-scroll">